lupus78/feedtransmission/README.md

   --search-pattern <pattern>
                         The search pattern to filter the feed.
 Used with re.search() python function.
 Optional.
+  --download-with-python
+                        If specified the torrent file will be downloaded with Python's request module, and not by Transmission.

 ```

 The script makes a file called `addeditems.txt` in the folder of the executable.
 This file stores the torrent links already added to Transmission.

+Transmission can fail to download the torrents with urllib2.HTTPError error, this usually happens with https:// torrent links.
+If that is the case, use the --download-with-python argument.